warpdotdev/docs/features/launch-configurations.md

 ## How it works

-1. Set up the configuration of windows, tabs and panes that you would like to save.
+1. Set up the configuration of windows, tabs, and panes that you would like to save.
 1. Press `CTRL-CMD-L` to open the Launch Configuration Palette and click the plus button.
 1. Name the configuration file.
 1. Click the save configuration button (plus sign).

-Press `CTRL-CMD-L` to open the Launch Configuration Palette, where you can earch through and open your saved configurations.
+Press `CTRL-CMD-L` to open the Launch Configuration Palette, where you can search through and open your saved configurations.

 ![Launch Configurations Demo](../.gitbook/assets/launch-config-demo.gif)

 ## YAML Format

-All yaml files are stored in `~/.warp/launch_configurations/`.  _Note:_ The `cwd:` value in your yaml code must contain an absolute path. `~` or ` ` empty paths will result in the file not being visible on the list of options for Launch Configurations.
+All yaml files are stored in `~/.warp/launch_configurations/`.  _Note:_ The `cwd:` value in your yaml code must contain an absolute path or `""`, `~` or ` ` empty paths will result in the file not being visible on the list of options for Launch Configurations.

 ### Windows